OrchidIsle/UE5-Build-Project/README.md

 -   `SERVER`: Set to `true` to include a dedicated server in your build.
 -   `ARCHIVE`: Set to `true` to archive the build output.
 -   `ARCHIVE_PATH`: Specify the path where the archive should be stored (used only if `ARCHIVE` is `true`).
+-   `EDITOR` : Set to true to compile the editor as well.
+Useful for builds requiring editor functionality.
 -   `ENCRYPT_INI`: Set to `true` to encrypt INI files.
 -   `RELEASE`: Enter new release version number to create a release version.
 -   `PATCH`: Enter the base release version number to generate a patch.